nargizaos/terraform-infrastructure-challenge/README.md

 - `mv terraform /bin`

-Cone the repo and run the following commands from your terminal:\
+Clone the repo and run the following commands from your terminal:\
 `$ terraform init`\
 `$ terraform plan`\
 `$ terraform apply`